-Carlos Sada’s nomination as ambassador and the appointment of Paulo Carreno as deputy minister are part of a “comprehensive strategy” to ensure Mexico’s contribution across the border is better understood, a senior foreign ministry official said.
+Carlos Sada’s nomination as ambassador and the appointment of Paulo Carreño as deputy minister are part of a “comprehensive strategy” to ensure Mexico’s contribution across the border is better understood, a senior foreign ministry official said.

 “This is just the most visible element of a strategy that will involve not just the foreign ministry, but also other ministries,” Ana Paola Barbosa, the chief of staff to Foreign Minister Claudia Ruiz Massieu, told a news conference.

 Barbosa did not provide details of the plan.

 Mexican-U.S. bilateral trade is worth around $500 billion annually and more than 30 million people north of the border are estimated to be of Mexican heritage.